Cai-Charles/charles123.github.io/_pages/about.md

 ---
 BIOGRAPHY
 ======
 RoboSense (2498.HK), R&D Vice President, responsible for the AI Robotics Business Group (AIR), confirming the mission and vision of the business, building an efficient R&D team of about 100 people from scratch, exploring breakthroughs and implementations of embodied intelligence technology, bringing humanoid robots into thousands of households.
+CEO of cedarobo

 Won multiple robot competition championships during undergraduate studies, co-founded a robot company during graduate studies with revenue exceeding 500 million yuan, sold to over 50 countries; during this period, incubated a robot vacuum cleaner company, after spinning off, the valuation exceeded 2 billion yuan.